 - Get shot.

 This is the very definition of choice.
 But perhaps it is also the very definition of a person not free make make their own decision on which option they should choose.

-So while it could be argued that, if people are not in control of their choices then it is unfair to punish them, it can also be argued that it then becomes the responsibility of society to ensure the options will result in people not choosing crime.
+So while it could be argued that, if free will is not the sole mechanism determining choices then it is unfair to punish them, it can also be argued that it then becomes the responsibility of society to ensure the options will result in people not choosing crime.
 Removing punishment, tips the balance towards that choice even if involuntary, being to choose the crime.